 - 4.111 In Conservation Areas and on listed buildings, the design of signs will be expected to be of a high standard and not damaging to the fabric and detail of buildings or the character of the Conservation Area, in line with policies contained within the Historic Environment Section. - 4.111a Digital screens to show advertising and events are a newly emerging media, and can involve both moving images and sound.
 As such they can have a disproportionate impact on public spaces.
+Aural and visual amenity will therefore be a key consideration in determining advertisement consents for digital screens.

+Animations, moving images, their transition times and sound from digital adverts can be particularly distracting to those in the immediate vicinity, such as drivers, passers-by, or people living nearby.
 The City Council has prepared informal guidance as to how the amenity and public safety impacts of digital screens located within the City Centre should be assessed (City Centre Digital Media Interim Planning Statement), and further guidance to extend coverage to the whole of the City will be prepared.